pytorch/xla/API_GUIDE.md

 print(x)
 ```

 The XLA device is not a physical device but instead stands in for either a Cloud TPU or CPU.
+The underlying storage for XLA tensors is a contiguous buffer in device memory and the code in the model shouldn't assume any stride.

 The [XLA readme](https://github.com/pytorch/xla/blob/master/README.md) describes all the options available to run on TPU or CPU.